 Then pregnancy and babies came, and my hormones were thrown into a frenzy only rivaled by my teenage years.
 By now, shoudn't western medicine have progressed to the point where acne is no longer an issue?
 Isn't there an easy way to get rid of acne without ruining the appearance of your skin?
 Unfortunately not much has changed.
 As a scientist, I would read all of the current dermatology literature related to the prevention and treatment of acne, and was consistently disappointed with the progress.
 So I went back onto some prescription medications, including Retin-A microgel.
 My pores seemed larger and more oily than ever, and though the frequency of my pimples and cysts had decreased, they were not completely eliminated.

-How to Get Rid of Acne Naturally: OK, so I have to note that this is all based on personal experience, and the experiences of other moms who suffer from recurring acne, pimples, oily skin, and large pores.
+I have to note that this is all based on personal experience, and the experiences of other moms who suffer from recurring acne, zits, pimples, oily skin, and large pores.
 It probably won't work for everyone, but it is definitely worth trying.
-The concept is that by killing the one bacteria responsible for acne in the first place (a pesky bacteria called Propionibacterium Acnes, or p.acnes), you might be able to reduce the frequency and intensity of acne flare-ups.
+The concept is that by reducing oil build-up and killing the bacteria responsible for acne in the first place (a pesky bacteria called Propionibacterium Acnes, or p.acnes), you might be able to reduce the frequency and intensity of acne flare-ups.

 First, a little primer on how p.acnes causes pimples.
 This bacteria resides deep in your pores where there is minimal oxygen.
 Its primary fuel source is the oils (sebum) that are naturally produced by your pores (sebaceous glands).
 There are over a hundred identified strains of p.acnes, and some are much more consistently linked to pimples than others.
 So now you realize that there is this pesky p.acnes bacteria that we need to get rid of, and maybe we can also reduce the availability of its sebum fuel source so that it will die off naturally.
-That's what we are targeting with our home remedy: the bacteria itself, and its fuel source.
+That's what I targeted with my home treatment of pregnancy pimples: the bacteria itself, and its fuel source.
 In other words, we want both antimicrobial and sebum-reducing properties of any natural acne treatment.

 Now, below are our three recommendations on how to get rid of acne naturally.
 I want to emphasize that this is not a one-size-fits-all solution, but my hope is that many of you find the same success I have with this method.
 I also want to emphasize that painful and red pimples are often a sign of cystic acne, and I have found great success in using ice cubes to directly treat the inflammation and redness.
 Basically, place an ice cube on the trouble spot at the first time you notice that there is some pain and redness starting under the skin; I usually do about 10 minutes of this, alternating 1 minute on and 1 minute off.
 Do this at night-time before bed and you should notice dramatically reduce swelling the next day.

-My strategy with aerobic exercise is to complete a brief work-out for about 20-30 minutes at moderate intensity, and then after showering, doing the white vinegar toning technique described above.
+My strategy with aerobic exercise is to complete a brief work-out for about 20-30 minutes at moderate intensity, and then after showering, doing the witch hazel toning technique described above.
 That way, you've gotten the benefits of increased dermcidin production deep in your pores, and also the relatively superficial (i.e., upper portions of your pores) topical treatment of remaining sebum, and returning the skin to an ideal pH level.
-Great exercises include running, cycling, aerobic exercises (like on a DVD, some good ones are here), and yoga.
+Great exercises include running, cycling, aerobic exercises (like on a DVD), and yoga.
+Not only will exercise induce sweating and help clear your pores, but it is also excellent at reducing stress levels and stress responses.
 Of course, before beginning any exercise routine, consult with your physician.

-Final Thoughts: Acne can be a frustrating and sometimes debilitating condition that can lower your confidence and keep you from daily activities.
-While I personally have found great success with the above treatments (white vinegar, exercise, pre/probiotics), there is no guarantee that it will work for everyone.
-And personally, if you can only find the time or resources to do one of these, I suggest the white vinegar treatment.
+Final Thoughts: Pregnancy acne can be a frustrating and sometimes debilitating condition that can lower your confidence and keep you from daily activities.
+While I personally have found great success with the above treatments (witch hazel, exercise, pre/probiotics, and L-Lysine), there is no guarantee that these will work for everyone.
+And personally, if you can only find the time or resources to do one of these, I suggest the witch hazel treatment.
 I have been using this regimen for about a year now, and I am thrilled with the results.
 I can only hope that all the other moms, dads, and others out there suffering from acne find the same success I did!